espressif/esp-idf-diag/esp_idf_diag/data/recipes/README.md

-# Recipe format description for idf.py diag
+# Recipe format description for esp-idf-diag

-The `idf.py diag` command processes one or more `recipe` files.
+The `esp-idf-diag` command processes one or more `recipe` files.
 Each `recipe` file outlines a collection of related data and files that should be gathered.
 For instance, the `idf.yml` recipe gathers information related to the ESP-IDF.
 `Recipes` are formatted in YAML.
 The output from each `recipe` consists of a